 1899 is a pre-dial access code which by-passes most telephone providers and gives you low-rate calls, both within the UK and internationally.
 Calls to UK landlines currently (Jan 2020) cost just 1.7 pence per minute with a 4 pence connection charge.
 Signing up is free and without any obligations.
 There are no subscription costs, no monthly or minimal fees nor any form of prepayment.

 There is a minor downside (apart from having to remember to dial 1899): Charging will start directly after the spoken tariff information at the beginning of the call, and you will also be charged if the number you wish to call isn't answered or is engaged.
 You may also have times when your normal calls would be free as part of your landline package.

 Trouble-free banking and savings.
 We have been with Nationwide for many, many years.
-Their FlexDirect account is free and pays 1% gross interest on credit balances up to £2,500.
+Their FlexDirect account is free and pays 1% gross interest (5% for the first year) on credit balances up to £2,500.
 (Minimum criteria apply.)
 Get in touch if you want to switch your bank account to them so I can recommend you.
 We both then receive a £100 'thank you' upon completion!
 Nice.

 Nationwide Building Society FlexDirect Account

 Very recently, we have switched a second account to the Co-operative Bank, and so far this has all gone very smoothly.
 This new account is free but doesn't give interest.
 However, if you also sign up for their "Everyday Rewards" (no charge), they will credit you £4, - and give you 5p per transaction on the associated debit card (up to £1.50), for each month you meet the minimum requirements of the scheme.
 That is quite an attraction:

 The Co-operative Bank Current Account